-The Audit Committee and Board of Directors recommended to the shareholders of the Company, the appointment of M/s.
-Sharp & Tannan, Chartered Accountants (Firm Registration No 109982W) for the second term to hold office for second term for a period of 5 consecutive years commencing from conclusion of ensuing Annual General Meeting till the conclusion of 11th Annual General Meeting of the Company for the financial years from 2020-21 to 2024-25.
+Pursuant to Section 139 of Companies Act, 2013 and other applicable rules there under, M/s.
+Sharp & Tannan, Chartered Accountants (Firm Registration No 109982W) were appointed as Statutory Auditor of the Company for 5 consecutive financial years commencing from conclusion of 6th Annual General Meeting till the conclusion of 11th Annual General Meeting of the Company for the financial years 2020-21 to 2024-25.

 Accordingly, M/s.
-Sharp & Tannan., Chartered Accountants shall continue to be the Statutory Auditors of the Company for F.Y 2020-21 subject to the shareholder in the ensuing Annual General Meeting.
+Sharp & Tannan., Chartered Accountants shall continue to be the Statutory Auditors of the Company for F.Y 2021-22.